UK ‘in negotiations’ over three Britons held by Taliban, says Suella Braverman

 Mr Richards said the men are being held in a general directorate of intelligence facility for foreigners.
 He said there has been no contact with the men.

+Responding to Ms Braverman’s comments, Mr Richards said the Foreign Office “would be fully anticipated to be using its available resources to support the negotiations and understand the circumstances facing the detainees”.

+He added: “We are not privileged with any information pertaining to their actions and, should we become aware of them, we would be unable to discuss.
+We certainly welcome their assistance and would be pleased to co-operate alongside, as we have done in the past.”

-A Foreign, Commonwealth & Development Office (FCDO) spokesman said: “We are working hard to secure consular contact with British nationals detained in Afghanistan and we are supporting families.”
+A FCDO spokesman said: “We are working hard to secure consular contact with British nationals detained in Afghanistan and we are supporting families.”

 Meanwhile, Ms Braverman told the BBC that Rishi Sunak’s government was looking at “all sorts of land and sites and vessels” for migrant accommodation as part of the attempted crackdown on small boats.